New GoPro Hero 10 arrives with higher frame rates, smoother footage and a lens you don't have to lick

 The GoPro HERO 10 Black is on sale globally from today (16 September) from GoPro.com and select retailers around the world.
 The pricing is as follows:

 If you're not a current GoPro subscriber, you can purchase the HERO 10 with a one-year subscription for that lower price.
-Otherwise, a GoPro subscription will cost you $49.99/£49.99 annually.
+Otherwise, a GoPro subscription will cost you $49.99/£49.99/AU$70 annually.

 So a $50 / £50 price hike compared to the previous model, provided you're a GoPro subscriber, and $100 / £100 if not.
 The main thing we can gather from the pricing this time round is that GoPro really wants you to subscribe.
 Certain features in the new HERO 10 Black are only available to subscribers.